econia-labs/econia/doc/doc-site/Welcome.md

 ## How to make a contribution

-If you are interested in contributing to the Econia Protocol and would like to learn more about the technologies we use, first have at look at Econia's [README.md](README.md) file.
+If you are interested in contributing to the Econia Protocol and would like to learn more about the technologies we use, first have at look at Econia's [Getting Started](Getting-started.md)) file.

 ### Steps for contribution